 A sprinkler system is by far the easiest method of watering, especially when using it with a timer.
 Depending on your budget, you can install a permanent system using copper or PVC piping.

-The other option is using hoses and sprinklers.
+The other option for raised beds is using hoses and sprinklers.
 If this option is used then make sure to store the hoses and sprinklers to avoid sun damage to them.

 Burying irrigation pipes for a sprinkler system is a must but you can also bury most of a drip irrigation system.

 Watch for signs of under-watering, like brown dry leaf edges or slow growth.
 If you notice the plants wilting in the afternoon, they may be suffering from heat stress.